17.25. More iterative execution of algorithms¶

 Since we have a workflow that involves several steps (clipping + computing the hypsometric curve), we should go to the modeler and create the corresponding model for that workflow.

 You can find the model already created in the data folder for this lesson, but it would be good if you first try to create it yourself.
 The clipped layer is not a final result in this case, since we are just interested in the curves, so this model will not generated any layers, but just a table with the curve data.

 The model should look like this:

 We can make this example more complex by extending the model and computing some slope statistics.
-Add the Slope, aspect, curvature algorithm to the model, and then the Raster statistics algorithm, which should use the slope output as its only input.
+Add the Slope algorithm to the model, and then the Raster statistics algorithm, which should use the slope output as its only input.

 If you now run the model, apart from the tables you will get a set of pages with statistics.
 These pages will be available in the results dialog.